 (b) a defect in the appointment of any member or any deputy of a member.

-[Section 340BH inserted by No. 19 of 2016 s.
+[Section 340BH inserted: No. 19 of 2016 s.
 75.]

 340BI.
 Reimbursement of expenses of members

 The Chairperson and other members of the Committee and their respective deputies are entitled to such reimbursements of expenditure as the Minister from time to time determines, and is hereby authorised to determine.